Scrabble is a popular board-and-tile word game where two, three, or four players interlock lettered tiles to form words and score points.

 Rules of Scrabble UK allow any word found in a Standard English dictionary.
 Players can also buy Official Scrabble Dictionaries to get enhanced wordy options.

 But, some words are not allowed.
 They include abbreviations (such as using acronyms), prefixes, and suffixes.
-You cannot us a word that requires a hyphen or an apostrophe.
+You cannot use a word that requires a hyphen or an apostrophe.
 The same Scrabble word rules apply to those requiring a capital letter.

 Foreign words are not allowed on the board when playing the English version of the game.
 But, exceptions apply to foreign words that appear in a Standard English dictionary.
 The rationale is that the word gets spoken enough and considered to be part of the English language.

-Disclaimer: The UK Rules presents the regulations of Scrabble game for information and better understanding.
+Disclaimer: The UK Rules website presents the regulations of Scrabble game for information and better understanding.
 We are not affiliated in any way with the SCRABBLE® brand and registered trademark or property rights belonging to Hasbro, Inc.